Pony Mom Show Survival Guide

 Wear appropriate footwear if you plan to be at the in-gate with your kiddo!
 That means leave the Toms or sandals at home and zip up a pair of paddock boots. – Trust me you don’t want toes like mine.
 My youth was full of bad decisions where horse hooves and my toes are concerned #crooked #iwontbeafootmodel .
 Don’t forget lots of your favorite sun screen, some bug spray and a nice sun hat to keep the sun off your face and those locks from bleaching or fading.

-Show clothing: Depending on the type of horse show you’re attending, you may need specific show clothing.
-This could include a show coat, show shirt, jodhpurs or breeches, boots, and a helmet.
+Show clothing: Your child may need specific show clothing for this event, like a shadbelly for the over fences part of the pony finals.
+This could include a specific type of show coat, show shirt, jodhpurs or breeches, boots, and a helmet.
 Make sure to check with your trainer several weeks before hand to make sure you have the right apparel in the right colors to compete.
+No one likes standing out for the wrong reasons!

 Grooming supplies: Grooming is an important part of horse showing, and your pony needs to look their best.
-Make sure to have a good set of grooming tools, including a hoof pick, curry comb, stiff-bristled brush, soft-bristled brush, mane and tail comb, and a sweat scraper.
-Be sure to ask your childs trainer if the pony will need to be braided and how to secure a braider for the pony so you aren’t scrambling around trying to find a braider at the last minute.
+Make sure to have a good set of grooming tools, including a hoof pick, curry comb, stiff-bristled brush, soft-bristled brush, mane and tail comb, seam ripper, ace bandage for tails, as well as a towel and some coat stain remover for the pony.
+Be sure to ask your child’s trainer if the pony will need to be braided and how to secure a braider for the pony so you aren’t scrambling around trying to find a braider at the last minute.

 Snacks and drinks: Horse shows have a lot of “hurry up and wait”.
 This can make for a long day, and you’ll want to make sure you have plenty of snacks and drinks on hand to keep your pony jockey’s energy up.
 Pack some water bottles, protein bars, and other healthy snacks to keep your rider going throughout the day.
 Don’t forget about yourself, be sure to stay hydrated!